Xavman42/bell_and_shor_take_the_spinductor_for_a_walk/README.md

 To generate a (poorly formatted) list of numbers and their prime factors (and other Bell-style test data), you'll need the three Python scripts, namely `main_data_generator.py` and its dependencies: `prime_test.py` and `shors_v2.py`.
 You'll need a few third party dependencies as well, but your IDE should tell you what you need to install.
 (Things like NumPy, Qiskit, and Qiskit_aer)
-Once you run main_data_generator.py, you'll have created a .csv file.
+Once you run `main_data_generator.py`, you'll have created a `.csv` file.
 If you wanted to, you could open it up in excel, but it won't look great by default.

 **Sonification**